Reviewing flood protection costs in Ashburton

 • How are you adjusting the membership of river rating district liaison committees to reflect the new allocation of costs?

-Richard mabon asked about 2 years ago
+Richard mabon asked almost 3 years ago

 The present Ashburton Rivers liaison committee was elected in 2020 for a term of 3 years, so will be reelected at a public meeting in 2023.
 For Ashburton Rivers, the elections allow for up to 13 members, including 2 each from “Ashburton-Coast” and “Ashburton to Thompsons Track" (rural), 3 each from “Ashburton Urban” and “Ashburton upstream of Valetta/Thompsons Track”, as well as 2 Ashburton District Councillors and an independent chair.